Automattic/jetpack/packages/connection/docs/error-handling.md

 ## Further customizing error notices

-If you want to completely change the admin notice, you can ignore the default message and hook into an actino that will let you do whatever you want.
+If you want to completely change the admin notice, you can ignore the default message and hook into an action that will let you do whatever you want.

 ```PHP